Where To Place Buddha Sculpture?

 Blessing or Protection Buddha

-The first is protection where the raised hand acts as a shield to keep out negativity and danger.
+The first function of the raised hand is protection, which involves using it as a shield to keep harmful energy and potential threats at bay.

 Reclining or Nirvana Buddha